 Addressing cultural differences in communication

-Although the transactional model recognizes the importance of context, cultural differences in communication can still present challenges.
-It may take time for people with diverse cultural backgrounds to learn to communicate effectively and apply the transactional model.
+Although the transactional model of communication recognizes the importance of context, cultural differences in communication can still present challenges.
+It may take time for people with diverse cultural backgrounds to learn to communicate effectively and apply the transactional model of communication.

 Navigating time constraints is another challenge in today’s fast-paced work environment.
 As the model emphasizes feedback and active listening, it requires communicators to take time to express themselves clearly and fully understand the other person.
 However, time constraints can often result in rushed communication or misunderstandings.